I. Binghamton University: General Information

 The chief executive officer of the University, the president is responsible to the chancellor and the Board of Trustees.
 The president is charged with promoting the development and effectiveness of the institution and with overall administrative responsibility for the University, including budgetary planning and the allocation of resources.
 In addition, the president oversees the development of all University policies (as articulated in part in the Handbook) and the appointment and supervision of employees, as well as planning and implementation of initiatives supporting the University's mission, academic plans, and student development.
 The president also promotes the University's interests and advocates for it among external constituencies.
 As part of these responsibilities, the president prepares reports and makes recommendations to the University Council, the Chancellor and the Board of Trustees concerning the operation, plans and development of the institution.
 As chief administrative officer, the president assigns such powers, duties, and responsibilities as are appropriate to other administrative officers and special committees.

-Reporting directly to the president, the chief participates in all meetings of the President's Staff, serves as an adviser to the president on trends in higher education and policy implications of presidential decisions, and functions as a liaison with the faculty.
+Reporting directly to the president, the chief participates in all meetings of the President's Staff and serves as an adviser to the president on trends in higher education and policy implications of presidential decisions.
 The chief works with the vice presidents on University issues; coordinates the appointment of presidential advisory and other University committees; prepares special letters and reports for the president; serves as ex officio on a number of committees; provides support on a wide range of campus and system-wide issues; supervises secretarial staff for the Office of the President; monitors and oversees budgets for the office; and carries out special tasks as assigned by the president.

 The director of athletics, who reports to the president of the University, has responsibility for the overall supervision and administration of the Intercollegiate Athletic program for the University, including management of facilities, budget preparation, financial management, planning, and staffing, as well as communications, marketing, and fundraising.
 The director of athletics is responsible for recruitment and selection of the coaches as well as relevant staff.
 The director is responsible for the relationships with, as well as compliance with, the rules and regulations of Binghamton University, the NCAA, and all affiliated conferences.